 Sure!
 If you are watching your sugar intake, simply swap in your favorite sugar alternative.
 I don’t use them much, but research seems to indicate that any cup-for-cup sugar alternative should do a good job of dissolving into the water.
 Note that storage times may vary for non-sugar-based simple syrups.

 You have a few options here.
-Either increase the amount of sugar to water by making a rich simple syrup; add some neutral spirit like vodka to the mix to prevent bacterial growth; or freeze the simple syrup.
+Either increase the amount of sugar water ration by making a rich simple syrup as sugar is a natural preservative; add some neutral spirit like vodka to the mix to prevent bacterial growth; or freeze the simple syrup.

 If you want to use a simple syrup substitute for brushing cakes, you may need to thin them out with some hot water first.

 If you are using the simple syrup to brush a cake or to flavor your whipped cream, you may not want to add a strange hue.
 I find the best way to ensure my simple syrups are mostly clear is by opting for concentrated extracts or essential oils.

 As always, I love seeing your creations and hearing from you!
 If you try these flavored simple syrup recipes, please share your creation with me on social media!
 You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!

 15+ Flavored Simple Syrup Recipes for Cakes, Cocktails, Coffee, & More!